adamrossnelson/StataQuickReference/spcrosswlk.md

 pd.set_option('display.max_rows', 8)
 ```

+# 3. Pendng & Unresolved Issues

-(*Side note, if anyone knows how to make multi-line code blocks in a markdown table with syntax highlighting.
-Let me know.*)
+* If anyone knows how to make multi-line code blocks in a markdown table with syntax highlighting.
+Let me know.

-(*Another side note, at least one programmer has provided the [option to execute Stata commands from Python](https://www.stata.com/meeting/columbus15/abstracts/materials/columbus15_childs.pdf).*)
+* At least one programmer has provided the [option to execute Stata commands from Python](https://www.stata.com/meeting/columbus15/abstracts/materials/columbus15_childs.pdf).
+* Also helpful is the [Jupyter Notebooks Kernel](https://kylebarron.github.io/stata_kernel/).
+* Adding a hilight for those having trouble exporting Pandas data to Stata at below.

-## Starting Out
+## 3.1.
+Starting Out

 Description | Stata Code | Pandas Code
 ------------|------------|------------